jadeforrest/blog/content/posts/2023-12-04--group-leadership-coaching/index.md

 I have groups for team level, group of teams level, and organizational level leaders.
 Participants are technical or organizational leaders, and people aspiring to these roles.

 If you are interested in group leadership coaching, fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSftpz2h0HyK5KpMHFQq7aaI1N-rd5MlI5CuyViweSVEw7YPRQ/viewform).
-I'll see if there is a group with availability, and send you a proposal that includes the times, costs, and detailed information on how it works.
-If it looks good to you, maybe I'll see you in a group leadership session soon!
+I'll send you a proposal that includes the proposed time, cost, and detailed information on how it works.
+You can then decide if you want to proceed.
+Perhaps I'll see you in a group leadership session soon!

 ## Thank you